 In Israel, Believer Meats, SuperMeat, and Aleph Farms are among those who have started seeking environmentally safe and animal-friendly alternatives to producing meat.
 SuperMeat focuses on creating cultured chicken meat they offer to consumers through The Chicken, an innovative and sustainable test chicken that dubs itself as the world’s first farm-to-fork facility developing cultivated chicken meat directly from chicken cells.
 Believer Meats is currently in the process and is poised to introduce something in the next few months.
 The first steak cultured from cells was produced in December 2018 by Aleph Farms.
 They grow beef stakes from non-genetically engineered cells isolated from a living cow without slaughtering the animal.

 In the US, the Food and Drug Administration has announced in Q4 of 2022 that Upside Foods’ lab-grown chicken meat is safe to eat.
 Upside Foods’ process is done by taking living cells from chickens and growing them in a controlled environment to make culture cuts of meat.
-While this decision is not yet an approval process for commercial production and consumption, Upside Foods is creating waves in the healthy F&B industry with this news.
+While this decision is not yet an approval process for commercial production and consumption, Upside Foods is creating waves in the better-for-you F&B CPG industry with this news.